City Payroll Training

 A. Yes.
 In order for TMRS to allocate the submitted funds, the city must submit a completed Summary of Monthly Payroll Report (TMRS-0003) each month.

-Q. Can a payroll adjustment be submitted on a member who has refunded or retired?
+Q. Can a contribution adjustment be submitted on a member who has refunded or retired?

 A. No. Once an account has been either refunded or retired, TMRS can no longer make any adjustments.
 Therefore, it is extremely important that you contact TMRS immediately if you notice an error was made.